Research Robots Humanoid Applications Industries Technology Contact

 2D and 3D Lidar

-Light Detection and Ranging (Lidar) serves as the primary sensory system for autonomous mobile robots.
-Whether utilizing planar 2D scanning for safety and mapping or volumetric 3D sensing for complex object recognition, Lidar enables AGVs to navigate dynamic environments with millimeter-level precision.
+Light Detection and Ranging (Lidar) is the main eyes for autonomous mobile robots.
+Whether it's flat 2D scanning for safety and mapping or full 3D sensing for tricky object spotting, Lidar gives AGVs millimeter-precise navigation in changing spaces.

 2D and 3D Lidar AGV